Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 ### Configure Postgres for external access

 By default, Postgres only allows **local connections**.
-To allow your embedding scripts to connect:
+To allow your PDS VM-based scripts to connect:

 1. Edit **postgresql.conf**: